AlisonSLee/Get-Clean-data-Course-Project/README.md

 5.From the all_data_tall dataset created in step 4, a second, independent tidy dataset is created that holds the average of each measurement variable for each activity and each subject.

-  This is also saved as a tall, narrow dataset & give nthe name avg_data_tall.
+  This is also saved as a tall, narrow dataset & given the name avg_data_tall.

   This consists of 4 columns: Subject_ID, Activity, Measurement_Name, Mean.